gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 |Gromacs| version 2018:

   Two different types of assignable GPU accelerated tasks are available, (short-range) nonbonded and PME.
-  Each PP rank has a nonbnonded task that can be offloaded to a GPU.
+  Each PP rank has a nonbonded task that can be offloaded to a GPU.
   If there is only one rank with a PME task (including if that rank is a PME-only rank), then that task can be offloaded to a GPU.
 Such a PME task can run wholly on the GPU, or have its latter stages run only on the CPU.